Skip to main content

 Please click here for current summer camp information.

-Summer Camp 2022 registration is now available to current MCS families, via a webform in the FACTS Family Portal.
+Summer Camp 2022 registration is now available to current FMSL families, via a webform in the FACTS Family Portal.
 An all-school email has been sent indicating registration is open.

 • The deadline for enrolling is Friday, December 3.
 Charges will be added to your current payment plan and method in FACTS Financial and will be applied in May and/or June 2022, depending on your plan.